jeswr/sparql-proof-demo/README.md

 ### Adding Credentials

-1. **Upload File**: Drag and drop or click to upload a `.json` file containing a W3C Verifiable Credential
+1. **Upload File**: Drag and drop or click to upload a `.json` or `.jsonld` file containing a W3C Verifiable Credential
 2. **Paste JSON**: Click "Paste JSON" and paste the credential JSON directly
+3. **From URL**: Click "From URL" to fetch credentials from a web endpoint
+   - Enter any URL that returns a W3C Verifiable Credential JSON
+   - Use the "Quick Test Endpoints" for immediate testing with live examples

 ### Managing Credentials